TEJ-Fellowship/bootcamp-prep-main/lecture-notes/00-overview-and-setup.md

 ### Installations

-- Install VsCode (if not installed)
+- Install VSCode (if not installed)
   - go to https://code.visualstudio.com/download and download and install the version for your operating system
 - Install Node (if not installed)
-  - on your VsCode, open the terminal
+  - on your VSCode, open the terminal
   - on the terminal, type the following command:
     ```
     node —version